CreativeCircus/PHP-Fall-2013/README.md

 ## Attendance Policy

 If you are planning on leaving early or missing class, please notify the instructor prior to class.
 If you miss **2 consecutive classes**, you will fail this course.

-## Disruptances

-Please handle all phone calls, text messages, or any other outside activites at a different time.
-Unless your wife is having a baby, kid is sick, or an immediate emergency is imminante, please allocate the 3 hours for the class.

 ## Tests/Quiz/Project Overview